Filming in Weymouth

 These scenes feature Swanage Railway Station and trains from the Swanage Railway.

 Follow in Harry Styles’ footsteps and take a step back in time to enjoy a journey on the Swanage Railway next time you visit Dorset.
-Steam trains run between Norden, Corfe Castle and Swanage, and the line has recently been extended to offer a diesel locomotive service through to Wareham for the first time in 45 years.
+Steam trains run between Norden, Corfe Castle and Swanage, and during spring and summer 2023, the train service has been extended to offer a diesel locomotive service through to Wareham for the first time in over 45 years.

 The Jurassic Coast

 The Visit Dorset team were pleasantly surprised to see a panorama shot of Dorset’s Jurassic Coast as the Moonstone returned home.
 In the scene, the young evacuees appear from below deck asking to see the view of “home” and are greeted with the white chalk cliffs at Studland.
-“Is that Dover?” they ask, to which Mark Rylance replies: “That’s Dorset.
-That’s our home”.
+“Is that Dover?” they ask, to which Tom Glynn-Carney replies: “No, that's Dorset.
+But it's home”.

 Military History in Dorset